Editor's Note: This post was first published on January 16, 2014, under the title "Long Life Spans in Genesis."

 Genesis 5 gives very specific numbers for the genealogy from Adam to Noah.
 If these mean what 21st century English speakers naturally take them to mean, then we’d be committed to believing either that some people lived very long lives in the distant past or that the Bible is reporting incorrect information.
 But of course Genesis was not written in 21st century English, so our concern is not with what these words would mean if they were written by us today.
 Instead, as biblical scholars regularly remind us, we should ask, “What do the words mean in the language and culture in which they were written?”

-In answering this question, the first thing to point out is that in the records we have from the ancient Mesopotamian culture, sometimes numbers were used like we use them today, as the way of counting and measuring—like in this receipt for the sale of fields from about 2500 BC.
+In answering this question, the first thing to point out is that, in the records we have from the ancient Mesopotamian culture, sometimes numbers were used like we use them today, as the way of counting and measuring—like in this receipt for sale of a slave and a building from about 2500 BC.
 But other times in the ancient literature numbers are used numerologically.
 That is to say, a number’s symbolic value could be used to convey mystical or sacred meanings rather than just its numerical value (if you’ve ever read Potok’s The Chosen, you’ll remember the kind of numerology—gematria—practiced by Reb Saunders in the Hasidic community; or you could go to this website today and get an explanation of the numerological value of the letters in your name according to ancient Chaldean numerology).
 Different versions of the Sumerian King List are found in several ancient documents, and these use outlandishly large figures for the number of years some kings supposedly reigned in various Mesopotamian city-states (e.g., in Eridug, Alulim ruled for 28,800 years!).
 The numbers there came to have a role in legitimizing certain dynasties, and no one thinks they are simply historical reports of true numerical values.
-So, since there are clear examples of numbers being used numerically and of numbers being used numerologically, when we see some numbers in literature from the Ancient Near East (like in Genesis), we must consider which way they were being used.
+So, since there are clear examples of numbers being used numerically and of numbers being used numerologically, when we see some numbers in literature from the ancient Near East (like in Genesis), we must consider in which way they were being used.

 A casual look at the numbers in Genesis 5 seems to suggest a fairly random distribution of ages: Adam lived to be 930, Mahalalel to 895, Jared to 962, and of course the granddaddy of them all, Methuselah lived to be 969.
 We don’t immediately notice anything special about these numbers, so we are inclined to see them as consistent with the sorts of numbers we’d expect in a report of ages (albeit of very old people).
 But that’s because we think of numbers in base 10.
 If the numbers reported were all “round” numbers like 500 or 1000, that would give us pause and suggest to us the implausibility of all these people dying at one of these “special” ages.
 Perhaps we’d think there to be something more significant going on than just a straight numerical account of ages.
 Well it turns out that these numbers in Genesis 5 do have some peculiar characteristics when you dig a little deeper.
 This gets a little technical, so hold on tight!